hansvanlin/SMA-Tripower-5.0---Active-Power-Control/README.md

 This flow can be used as a starting point to reduce the generated power of your inverter.
 It makes use of the inverters modbus.
 You should enable the TCP modbus first en also external control.
-For manual control the slider can be use to set the powerlevel in %, or active control depending on the energy used.
-You need to measure or calculated the current use and feed that as input.
+For manual control the slider can be use to set the powerlevel in %, or active control depending on the energy used, for this you need to measure or calculated the current use and feed that as input.

 ![image](https://github.com/hansvanlin/SMA-Tripower-5.0---Acitive-Power-Control/assets/108009649/96f105f3-de42-4f0c-b56f-d3e5ef26520d)